guillaumefugere/sass-unit-graph/README.md

 font-size: calc(var(--custom-prop) - 10%);
 ```

-It is also possible to add or subtract multiple linear expressions:
+It is also possible to add or subtract multiple graph expressions:

 ```scss
 @use "sass-unit-graph/unit" as unit;